tekuser/Suji-WebRTCDemo/README.md

 3) Open a web browser and go to the url http://localhost:9080

 Note: Jetty and Netty should be run on the same server because the websocket url is build using Jetty's hostname.
 This is hardcoded in the client javascript (webRtcDemo.js).
 In the same way, the port of the Netty server should also be 9090 because it is also hardcoded in the client javascript (webRtcDemo.js).

+Tested with:
+Maven 3.3.9
+Java 1.8
+Firefox 47
+IExplore 11
+Microsoft Edge (25)